binod159357/Chatbot_Proj/README.md

 # Chatbot_Proj
-This is a rule based chatbot project
+This is a rule based chatbot project using python and tikinter....
+Developed by Binod